Audiences vs. segments

 The options for using an external audience are:

-- Marketing Cloud – select this option to make an in-app message or Conversation campaign available to use in Journey Builder.
-For more information about how to use Swrve campaigns in Journey Builder, see Swrve Salesforce Journey Builder app.
+- Marketing Cloud – select this option to make an in-app message or Conversation campaign available to use in your marketing cloud app, such as Salesforce Journey Builder or Oracle Responsys.

 - Facebook – select this option to use the audience from a Facebook ad-triggered campaign.
 For more information, see Facebook ad-triggered campaigns.